 United Greek Council Recruitment

-The United Greek Council includes four sororities and two fraternities, all of which participate in UGC Recruitment.
+The United Greek Council includes five sororities and two fraternities, all of which participate in UGC Recruitment.

 What to expect